 Your gift creates for a better tomorrow.

-We do this by providing access for inner-city youth to the natural world; programming to help improve their relationship to health; raising awareness about surviving the current climate crisis; and helping to bridge the disparities between communities.
+We do this by providing access for inner-city youth to the natural world, raise awareness about surviving the current climate crisis, and help to bridge the disparities between communities.

 Rooted Emergence is a fiscally sponsored project of Inquiring Systems, Inc. EIN: 94-2524840

 Founded in 2021, Rooted Emergence is a fiscally-sponsored project of Inquiring Systems Inc., a 501c3 organization based in California.
 The Rooted Emergence (RE) Project is a BIPOC-led, 20-acre off-grid homestead located in New York, NY with plans to expand operations and replicate the project model in areas across the globe – namely Costa Rica, and Zimbabwe.
 The RE Project uses six pillars to holistically address disparities within underserved communities in New York: farming and ecology, nutrition, building, movement, self-development, and community service.
 New York is a prime location for this project, as upstate areas like Hudson Valley are burgeoning in regenerative agriculture and making great strides in preparing youth for a sustainable future.
 [Source: Glynwood Center for Regional Food and Farming].

 The Rooted Emergence Project’s mission is to address socioeconomic disparities, the growing effects of climate change, food insecurity, and reverberating effects like mental and psychological disorders affecting our youth in underserved communities.
 Unbelievably, 145,000 New Yorkers aged 12-17 have depression, while 1 in 6 U.S. youth aged 6-17 experience a mental health disorder each year [Source: National Alliance on Mental Illness].